 MSDH assisted the following statewide partners and clinics in implementing the Tobacco-Free Mississippi Project in FY 2014.

-- Mississippi Primary Health Care Association: Access Family Health Center (Smithville, MS), East Central MS Health Care (Sebastopol, MS), Family Health Care Clinic (Brandon, MS), Mantachie Rural Health Care (Mantachie, MS), and North Mississippi Primary Health Care (Ashland, MS),
+- Mississippi Primary Health Care Association: Access Family Health Center (Smithville), East Central MS Health Care (Sebastopol), Family Health Care Clinic (Brandon), Mantachie Rural Health Care (Mantachie), and North Mississippi Primary Health Care (Ashland),

 Tobacco-Free Mississippi also has provided statistical data on the prevalence of tobacco use among the patients served by these clinics.